 - Tours and behind-the-scenes experiences

-Are Taronga Western Plains Zoo Dubbo's accommodation products still closed?
+Are Taronga Western Plains Zoo Dubbo's accommodation products open?

-Will Taronga's education programs (including excursions and incursions) resume with the reopening?
+Are Taronga's education programs (including excursions and incursions) currently open?

 At this stage, all face-to-face education and community programs remain on hold until further notice.
 This includes Youth at the Zoo, Zoo Mobile, Zoo Adventures school holiday programs, Keeper for a Day programs and onsite excursions.
 However a number of online learning experiences are available to students and teachers.

-Taronga Western Plains Zoo Dubbo aims to be as accessible as possible to guests' needs, however, part of the changes to our reopening will impact the usual guest experience to ensure we stay in line with recommended safety procedures.
+Taronga Western Plains Zoo Dubbo aims to be as accessible as possible to guests' needs, however, some changes will impact the usual guest experience to ensure we stay in line with recommended safety procedures.

 Can I still hire strollers and/or wheelchairs?